THEBONESMITH/ChatGPT-Message-Counter/README.md

 ## Usage

-After installation, the extension will automatically start tracking message activity.
+After installation, the extension automatically begins tracking messages sent via the send button.
 To view your message count:

 1. Click on the extension icon in the Safari toolbar.
-2. A popup will display the current count of messages sent in the last three hours and the time left until the counter updates.
+2. A popup will display the current count of messages sent in the last three hours along with the time until the next update.

-### Detailed Logic

-- **Typing vs. Pasting**: The extension differentiates between typing and pasting actions.
-While each pasting action counts as a single character, at least two characters need to be typed to qualify as a potential message send.
-- **Dynamic Three-Hour Tracking**: Instead of resetting every three hours, the counter updates based on a rolling window, ensuring that only messages sent within the last three hours are counted.
-- **Persistent Tracking Across Sessions**: The use of Chrome's local storage ensures that the message count remains accurate and persistent, even if the browser is restarted.

 ## Support and Feedback

 For support, questions, or feedback, please contact us at [Support Email](mailto:jumps_chip_0u@icloud.com).
-Your suggestions are valuable to us and help in continuously improving the extension.
+We value your feedback and are committed to continuously improving the extension.

 ## Contributing

 We welcome contributions to the ChatGPT Message Counter!
-Feel free to fork the repository, make your changes, and submit pull requests with your enhancements.
+Please feel free to fork the repository, make your changes, and submit pull requests with your enhancements.

 ## License